RhetTbull/guitk/README.md

     # every Window class needs a config() method that
     # defines the title and the layout (and optionally menu and other other settings)
     def config(self):
+        # Your Window class needs to define a config() method that describes the layout, title, etc for your app
+        # config() is called by the Window class when the Window is created

         # Title for the window
         self.title = "Hello, World"